BestTimesToVisit.com Logo

 What is the best time of year to visit Antananarivo for pleasant weather and fewer crowds?

 The best time to visit Antananarivo is during the dry season, from May to October.
 You'll find the most comfortable temperatures and less rain, making sightseeing much more enjoyable.
-While it's still tourist season, it's less crowded than the shoulder months.
+While it's still a popular destination, you'll encounter fewer crowds compared to the shoulder seasons.

 What are some essential cultural customs I should be aware of when interacting with locals in Antananarivo?